Skip to main content

 • docs-guide/policies/infrastructure-principles.mdx defines the gate-layer model.

-• tests/unit/ownerless-governance.test.js validates the manifest and ownerless language rules.
+• operations/tests/unit/ownerless-governance.test.js validates the manifest and ownerless language rules.

-• tests/unit/ai-tools-registry.test.js validates the migrating AI-tools registry surface declared in the ownerless manifest.
+• operations/tests/unit/ai-tools-registry.test.js validates the AI-tools registry surface declared in the ownerless manifest.